compgen-io/cgpipe/docs/05-Job_Runners.md

 # Pipeline runners (backends)
-Right now there are 5 available backends for running pipelines: a combined bash script (default), SGE/Open Grid Engine, PBS, SLURM, and single-user SBS (also from compgen.io, see below).
+Right now there are 5 available backends for running pipelines: a combined s script (default), SGE/Open Grid Engine, PBS, SLURM, and single-user SBS (also from compgen.io, see below).

-Job runners are chosen by setting the configuration value `cgpipe.runner` in `$HOME/.cgpiperc` to either: 'sge', 'slurm', 'sjq', or 'bash' (default).
+Job runners are chosen by setting the configuration value `cgpipe.runner` in `$HOME/.cgpiperc` to either: 'sge', 'slurm', 'sjq', or 'shell' (default).

 ## HPC server backends
 The more common use-case for CGPipe, however, is running jobs within an HPC